Feasibility Study For Multiply Reusable Space Launch System

-In Section 2, we describe the state of art and proposed orbital delivery systems.
-We trace the evolution of launch costs from 1957 too 2018.
-In 1957, the cost of placing payload into Low Earth Orbit (LEO) was about \$900,000 per $kg$ in 2018 dollars.
+In Section 2, we describe the state of the art and proposed orbital delivery systems.
+We trace the evolution of launch costs from 1957 to 2018.
+In 1957, the cost of placing a payload into Low Earth Orbit (LEO) was about \$900,000 per $kg$ in 2018 dollars.
 By 1965, the cost of placing payload into orbit has fallen to a range of \$5,000 to \$20,000 per $kg$.
 Costs stayed in that range until SpaceX became able to deliver payload at \$1,400 per $kg$.
-In Subsection 2.3 we discuss the Single Stage to orbit concept and demonstrate it's impossibility.
+In Subsection 2.3 we discuss the Single Stage to orbit concept and demonstrate its impossibility.
 In Section 2.4, we present our concept of MPDS-MPTO system.

 In Section 3, we present the physics of rocket flight and propulsion.
 In Subsection 3.1, we describe the general physics of rocket motion.
 In Subsection 3.2, we describe physics of liquid rocket engines.
 In Subsection 3.3, we describe rocket propellants and oxidizers.
-In Subsection 3.4, we present the costs of different propellants as well as the total fuel bill for space launch.
+In Subsection 3.4, we present the costs of different propellants, as well as the total fuel bill for space launch.

 In Section 4, we describe performance of the launch system.
 In Subsection 4.1, performance of MPDS is described.
 In Subsection 4.2, performance of MPTO is described.

 In Section 5, we evaluate the rate of aerodynamic heating of MPDS stages during descent.
 In Subsection 5.1, we evaluate the rate of laminar heating.
 In Subsection 5.2, we evaluate the rate of turbulent heating.
 In Subsection 5.3, we describe heat sink shields.
 In Subsection 5.4, we evaluate heating and deceleration rates of MPDS stages.
 In Subsection 5.5, we describe the heat shield of the Space Shuttle and explain its failure.